 - Quarterly website updates of MPCC findings and recommendations through case summaries and MPCC Final Reports in public interest cases.

-- Percentage of outreach activities/presentations given on the mandate, roles and responsibilities of the MPCC.
+- Number of outreach activities/presentations given on the mandate, roles and responsibilities of the MPCC.

 - Percentage of presentations to stakeholder or target groups that were received positively.